Cesar Barone

 Cesar Francesco Barone (born Adolph James Rode Jr.; December 4, 1960 – December 24, 2009) was an American serial killer and rapist who was sentenced to death in 1995 for assaulting and killing four women in the Portland metropolitan area area between 1991 and 1993.
-He was additionally suspected of at least three additional murders dating back to 1979, including at least one in Florida.
+He was posthumously linked to one further murder and is a suspect in two others dating back to 1979, including at least one in Florida.

-Barone remained on death row until his death in 2009, steadfastly refusing to admit guilt in any other potential crimes.
+Barone remained on death row until his natural death in 2009, steadfastly refusing to admit guilt in any other potential crimes.

 Early life and criminal activity

 Adolph James "Jimmy" Rode Jr. was born in Lauderdale Lakes, Florida, on December 4, 1960, but was raised in Fort Lauderdale.
-He had an older brother, Ricky, and a sister named Deborah.
-When he was three, his mother left the household to live with another man; his parents divorced the following year and Rode was raised by his father, Adolph Sr., and his new wife, Stella Hall.
-While growing up, Rode often ditched school to smoke marijuana and steal coins from neighboring homes, and spent most of his time tending to animals such as snakes and alligators.
-He would later claim that once he nursed a monkey back to health, then locked it in a closet with some stray cats just so the monkey can tear the cats apart for his amusement.
+He had an older brother and a sister.
+When he was four, his mother left the household to live with another man; his parents divorced the following year, and Rode was raised by his father, Adolph Sr., and his new wife, Stella Hall.
+While growing up, Rode often skipped school to smoke marijuana, steal coins from neighboring homes, and he spent most of his time tending to animals such as snakes and alligators.
+He would later claim that once he nursed a monkey back to health, he locked it in a closet with some stray cats just so the monkey could tear the cats apart for his amusement.

 Beginning in his teenage years, Rode developed a drinking problem and was often seen carrying cans of beer around with him.
-At the age of fifteen, he entered the home of Alice Stock, a neighbour in her seventies, threatening her with a knife and ordering her to undress: she refused and Rode left the scene.
+At the age of fifteen, he entered the home of Alice Stock, a neighbor in her seventies, threatening her with a knife and ordering her to undress: she refused, and Rode left the scene.
 Despite this, his first arrest came two years later on December 15, 1977, when he was caught for several burglaries.
-While he was initially supposed to serve three years in prison, Rode was released early in December 1979–at around this time, his older brother died in a car accident.
-At around this period, the-now-73-year-old Stock was raped and murdered at her home in Fort Lauderdale – Rode was considered a suspect due to his previous attack on the elderly woman, but was not charged at the time.
+While he was initially supposed to serve three years in prison, Rode was released early in December 1979—at around this time, his older brother died in a car accident.
+At around this period, the now-73-year-old Stock was raped and murdered at her home in Fort Lauderdale – Rode was considered a suspect due to his previous attack on the elderly woman, but was not charged at the time.

 Three months later, Rode was arrested yet again for several burglaries and for possessing burglary tools, but was bailed out by his mother for $200.

 In early 1980, Rode broke into the home of his stepmother and attempted to rape and strangle her to death, but stopped once she started crying out.